hallcristobal/tpgz/CONTRIBUTING.md

 Please do NOT submit bug reports about odd behavior caused by using the provided utilities to break the game.

-Include the following in your report:
+Include the following in your report, with as much detail as possible:

 - Steps to reproduce the issue.
 - Expected behavior and observed behavior.

-**Please be as detailed as possible.** It really helps.

 ### Feature Requests

 Please do NOT submit suggestions that are too subjective to be considered improvements.

-**Please be as detailed as possible.**

-Include the following in your request:
+Include the following in your request, with as much detail as possible:

 - Detailed description of the proposed changes.
 - How the changes will fit in with the current design.